What does the Gelfand Center do?

 Is there anything I can do to prepare to be a tutor?

 Yes.
 The Gelfand Center offers tutor trainings several times per year.
 We discuss tutoring tips, child safety, learning styles, and go over several tricky scenarios tutors might encounter while on the job.
-Check our calendar
+Contact Miriam Wertheimer

 Do I need to be an undergraduate at CMU to get involved?

-You must have affiliation with Carnegie Mellon University to partake in most outreach opportunities.
+You must have affiliation with Carnegie Mellon to volunteer or work at most outreach programs conducted by the university.
 We provide opportunities for undergraduate & graduate students, faculty, and staff.
 Each program is different, so it’s important to check with the program coordinator for more information.

 For what age groups does the Gelfand Center provide programs & workshops?

-We provide tutoring and program opportunities for K-12 students.
+We provide tutoring and program opportunities for K-12 students, in selected schools.
+There is no open tutoring program for drop-in help.

 Do I need to have clearances to work with children?

 Yes.
-As of January 2015, you will need state, federal, and child abuse clearances.
-The Human Resources Office at CMU will now be the office for the entire campus to receive their clearances.
-A guidance document concerning Act 153 and employees is available on the Human Resources website.
+As of January 2015, you will need Pennsylvania criminal and child abuse clearances in addition to FBI Fingerprint clearances.
+The Human Resources Office at CMU coordinates child protection activities.
+Details about PA's child protection law , Act 153, and Carnegie Mellon requirements for individuals who work with children is available on the Human Resources website.

 Are there volunteer opportunities for weekends or summer months?

-Opportunities vary, so it is best to check the Gelfand Center calendar, and to sign up for our volunteer d-list.
+Opportunities vary, so it is best to check the Gelfand Center calendar.
 We often send out requests for volunteers a week or two prior to events.
 These opportunities are fun, and often require hands-on work with kids and teenagers, tabling, and organization skills.
 To be able to work at many of these events, you would need to complete your clearance forms.
+Contact the Gelfand Center

 I can’t commit to any of the opportunities the Gelfand Center offers.
 Are there other ways I can get involved with my community?